Omicron Delta Epsilon (O.D.E.)

 The Economics Program sponsors a local chapter (Tau of New York) of Omicron Delta Epsilon (ODE), the international honor society in economics.

-Membership in the honor society requires junior standing or higher, 12 credit hours in economics, a cumulative grade point average of at least 3.0 and a cumulative average in economics of at least 3.25.
-ODE is committed to helping students meet the challenges of the working world and in making the step from textbook to performance.
+Membership in the honor society requires junior standing or higher, 12 credit hours in economics, a cumulative grade point average of at least 3.0, and a cumulative average in economics courses of at least 3.25.
+ODE is committed to helping students meet the challenges of the working world and to make the transition from textbook to performance.

 What is ODE?

 ODE is Omicron Delta Epsilon, the international honor society in economics.
 It has 535 chapters with more than 10,000 active members in all 50 states, the District of Columbia, Puerto Rico, Australia, Canada, Egypt, France, Mexico, Scotland, and South Africa.